-Cuts, scrapes (abrasions), and puncture wounds facts
+Things to know about cuts, scrapes (abrasions), and puncture wounds

 - Cleaning the wound with hydrogen peroxide and iodine is acceptable initially, but can delay healing and should be avoided long-term.